 For DMG and EDMG, an FTM session shall be preceded by a first path beamforming training as described in 10.43.10.6 First Path Beamforming Training.

-11.22.6.1.1 RSTA scheduled operation overview
+11.22.6.1.1EDCA based ranging and Trigger Based ranging overview

+In EDCA Based Ranging and TB Ranging the RSTA assigns the ISTA a set of known periodic time windows during which measurements occur, and the RSTA has full control of the measurement timing.
+For EDCA Based Ranging, ISTA performs EDCA based medium access to initiate ranging frame exchange in allocated periodic time window.
+For TB Ranging, RSTA polls ISTA using trigger frame to initiate ranging frame exchange in availability window.

 To support the constraints of both the initiating and responding STAs, during the negotiation phase the initiating STA initially requests a preferred periodic time window allocation.
 The responding STA subsequently responds by accepting or overriding the allocation request based on its resource availability and capability.

 The initiating STA in Figure 11-33 (Concurrent FTM sessions) establishes sessions with responding STA 1 and responding STA 2 on different channels.
 The sessions’ burst availability window instance periodicity might be different as well as the RSTAs’ clock offsets and thus, over time, some temporal conflicts may occur.
 To overcome this, during each availability window the initiating STA indicates its availability.